Vinandy/VERTO/README.md

 ```
 http://localhost:8000/GA - for average DB
 ```
+## How to run the program?

+1. - Start server.py
+2. - Start admin_bot.py or bot.py if you use only one device were you can run code.
+Else you can start both (On diffrent devices or diffrent ip).

-## Link to Telegram bot - https://t.me/VertoVerto_bot
+## Link to Telegram User bot - https://t.me/VertoVerto_bot

-We not gonna give you link to admin bot.
-If you want to test - ask Andrew Vinogradov :)
-(LINK IN WORD DOCUMENT OF THE PROJECT)
+## Link to Telegram Admin bot - https://t.me/Verto_admin_bot